-Semiya are mostly known and used for making vermicelli kheer or semiya payasam.
-But there are few more vermicelli recipes which are made and this semiya upma is one such delicious recipe.
+Semiya are mostly known and used for making Seviyan Kheer or Semiya Payasam.
+But there are few more vermicelli recipes that are made with semiya like Seviyan Biryani, Meethi Seviyan, Semiya Kesari, Seviyan Pulao etc.

-Semiya are either made from whole wheat flour or all-purpose flour or rava (semolina).
-While making semiya upma, I prefer semiya made from whole wheat flour as they are more healthy than the ones made from maida.
+Vermicelli are either made from whole wheat flour or all-purpose flour or rava (semolina) or rice flour or ragi flour.
+While making semiya upma, I prefer semiya made from whole wheat flour or rice flour or ragi flour as they are more healthy than the ones made from all-purpose flour.

 I make upma many times for breakfast.
 In Maharashtra, Upma and Poha are two popular breakfast recipes.
 Upma is traditionally served with coconut chutney or lime pickle or lime slices.
 It can also be had plain.
 Ideally, it should be eaten hot or warm.

-2. On a low flame begin to roast the semiya.
+2. On low heat begin to roast the semiya stirring often.

 3. Stir often when roasting vermicelli.

 4. Roast till the semiya strands become golden.
-Some strands won’t become golden but it is fine as they will be roasted and cooked.
+Some strands won’t become golden but it is alright as they are roasted and cooked.

 5. Remove the roasted semiya in a separate bowl or plate.
 Keep aside.

 6. Now in the same kadai add 2 tablespoons oil or ghee.
-Keep the flame to low or medium-low.
+Keep the heat to low or medium-low.
 Then add ½ teaspoon mustard seeds.

 7. Let the mustard seeds begin to crackle.

-8. When the mustard seeds start crackling, then add ½ teaspoon cumin seeds and 1 teaspoon urad dal.
+8. When the mustard seeds start crackling, then add ½ teaspoon cumin seeds and 1 teaspoon urad dal (husked and split black gram).

 9. Stir and fry till the urad dal starts turning light golden.